 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.32 minutes getting to work every day.

-The percentage of adults in Greenville who are college-educated is close to the national average for all communities of 21.84%: 20.09% of the adults in Greenville have a bachelor's degree or advanced degree.
+The education level of Greenville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.09% of adults 25 and older in Greenville have a college degree.

 The per capita income in Greenville in 2010 was $17,655, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $70,620 for a family of four.
 However, Greenville contains both very wealthy and poor people as well.
 Greenville also has one of the higher rates of people living in poverty in the nation, with 36.02% of its population below the federal poverty line.